-2024 2023
+2025 2024

 % %

-Discount rates 8.0 9.0
+Discount rates 10.5 8.0

-Terminal growth assumptions 0.0 0.0
+Terminal growth rates 0.0 0.0

-5 years compound revenue growth rate 0.7 (0.6)
+5 years compound revenue growth rates 2.3 0.7

-Based on the sensitivity analysis performed, if revenue growth rates decrease by 0.1% annually from the approved budget, the impairment loss recognised is expected to increase by approximately RM24 million.
-If the discount rate increases by 0.1%, the impairment loss recognised is expected to increase by approximately RM74 million.
-If the terminal growth rate decreases by 0.1%, the impairment loss recognised is expected to increase by approximately RM71 million.
+Based on the sensitivity analysis performed from the FVLCS calculation, if compound revenue growth rates decrease by 0.1%, the recoverable amount will continue to be higher than the carrying amount.
+If the discount rate increases by 1%, the carrying amount is expected to decrease by approximately RM459.6 million.
+If the terminal growth rate decreases by 1%, the carrying amount is expected to decrease by approximately RM298.8 million.

-(iii) Impairment assessment on other subsidiaries
+(ii) Impairment assessment on other subsidiaries